 I finally found a small publisher who would publish it, but the sweet man had less of a following that I did AND the contract seemed strange.
 I turned him down and felt maybe I had missed the boat.
 Maybe going with him would have been the right thing--dang it!

 I did some research after that and found that although there are many epic fantasies, there are few about humans living in the ocean.
 I changed up my query.

 The rejections were softer after that.
 (Adding facts to my query had helped.)
 Two editors even said that if I had an audience, they would have published my book.

 "More friends or 'likes' on facebook.
 You need a blog.
 You need a following on twitter.
 You're the one who will be able to connect with the people who need to read your book.
 You're the one who needs to build this platform."

 That's when I got crazy.
-Last January I started a blog.
+In January of 2011 I started a blog.
 I had a small number of friends on facebook, no idea what twitter was, ten cents in my pocket, and no followers.

 One day I looked at my blog and was thrilled because I had ONE FOLLOWER!
 My heart dropped when I realized who it was--I'd followed myself on accident.
 I quickly unfollowed and continued on.